-Figure 1.
-Circumferential Utilities Network at the Lunar South Pole.
-The initial lunar railroad, solar power, communication, and pipeline networks will be placed around the circumference of the Moon at the South Pole.
-These networks will then be extended to form a global lunar utilities network (Illustration from Schrunk et al.[1]).
+Figure 1: Circumferential utilities network at the lunar South Pole.
+The initial transportation, solar power, communication, and pipeline networks will be placed around the circumference of the Moon at the South Pole.
+These networks will then be extended to form a global lunar utilities network.
+Newton Bas is located at the summit of Mons Malapert.7

-Power levels in the circumferential grid will increase to the multi-megawatt range as construction of the utility infrastructure continues and experiments will be conducted with the first microwave beaming of electric power from the Moon to the Earth.
-With continued growth, it will become possible to supply the Earth with terawatt levels (one terawatt = one trillion watts) of clean, reliable, low-cost solar electric power.
-Lunar development will thus contribute to increased living standards on Earth and to the "greening" of Earth's biosphere through the decreased need for and usage of fossil and fission fuels and by the use of excess power to clean up toxic wastes and increase supplies of potable water by desalinating ocean water, etc.
+Power levels in the circumferential grid will increase to the multi-megawatt range as construction of the electric utility continues and experiments will be conducted with the first beaming of microwave and laser power from the Moon to the Earth and other locations in space.
+With continued growth, it will become possible to supply the Earth with terawatt levels (one terawatt = one trillion watts) of clean, reliable, low-cost solar electric power, either directly from the Moon or from lunar-made solar power satellites in Earth orbit.
+Lunar development will thus contribute to increased living standards on Earth and to the greening of Earth's biosphere through the decreased need for and usage of fossil and fission fuels, by the use of excess power to clean up toxic wastes, and by the desalination of ocean water to increase potable water supplies, etc.